|

 On the 422 corridor a different type of movie theatre was built,

-background vertical surface.
-The Howland Drive-In was located
+white background vertical surface.
+The Howland Drive-In was

-across from the main entrance to Eastwood Mall and is no longer
+located across from the main entrance to Eastwood Mall and is

 In the earliest drive-in theatres, the sound